hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > But takes a cheaper way to announce his ball,
 >
-> Like Dr. Eady, chalks it on the wall;
+> Like doctor Eady, chalks it on the wall;
 >
 > His only trouble is a lengthy walk,
 >